 - Selling hand made goods on Etsy (sewing, patterns, paper goods)

 - Selling professional skills on Fiverr (logo design, copywriting, etc.)

 - Love pets?
 Consider dog sitting

 - Love yoga?
 Teach a class at your local rec center, and maybe get a gym membership for free as a benefit perk!

 There are so many ways to make extra money, it may not be a lot at first, and it may not be steady, but it all adds up!
 I wrote about how I made an extra $2,912 one year just by doing random things for fun!

-Don’t forget that ideally, you’d need to keep your hobby profitable. (or not lose too much money on it.
-If you’re into selling items online, be sure to grab the online sales tracker so you know your profits, becuase fee’s run rapant in the online world!
+Don’t forget that ideally, you’d need to keep your hobby profitable.
+Or not lose too much money on it.
+If you’re into selling items online, be sure to grab the online sales tracker so you know your profits, because fees run rampant in the online world!